 Components of Tensile Tester

 A tensile testing machine is a device used to measure the tensile properties of materials.
-It usually consists of multiple components to perform tensile tests and record related data.
+It usually consists of many components.
+They can perform tensile tests and record related data.
 The following are the main components of a tensile testing machine.

 Load Frame